 The gift of time

-Young age children seek out the company of their parents and would prefer quality time with them over staring at a TV or iPad.
+Young children seek out their parents’ company and would prefer quality time with them over staring at a TV or iPad.
 Encourage this by taking them out on strolls and discussing nature and their surroundings.

-If you have a couple of small children, invest in a travel system which is light and adaptable.
-Flexible, modern twin prams can adapt and grow with your family, allowing them to be compatible with a range of lifestyle requirements such as carrycots and car capsules, enabling you to conveniently take your children on wonderful adventures of discovery, with ease.
+If you have a couple of small children, invest in a travel system that is light and adaptable.
+Flexible, modern twin prams can adapt and grow with your family, allowing them to be compatible with a range of lifestyle requirements such as carrycots and car capsules, enabling you to take your children on wonderful discovery adventures with ease conveniently.

 Children need to live within the safe confines of rules.
 Understanding their boundaries gives a child the solid footing to explore and experiment their world.